Uzès: Sights

 The present-day city retains the trace of its walls as a circuit of boulevards.
 A Capuchin chapel, built in 1635 to house the mortal remains of the dukes, occupies the site of a 1st-century AD temple dedicated to the first Roman Emperor, Augustus.

 There are monuments of the prestige of the former bishopric, once one of the most extensive of Languedoc, but extinguished at the Revolution, and private houses that witness the wealth that the textile trade brought in the 16th century.
-The town is also homes to three feudal towers, the Bermonde Tower (part of the château du Duché), the Bishop Tower and the Royal Tower.
+The town is also home to three feudal towers, the Bermonde Tower (part of the château du Duché), the Bishop Tower and the Royal Tower.

 Uzès Cathedral was destroyed in the Albigensian Crusade, rebuilt, and destroyed again in the 16th century Wars of Religion.
 Rebuilt again in the 17th century, it was stripped out during the French Revolution.
 The 11th century Romanesque Tour Fenestrelle ("Window Tower"), with its paired windows, is probably the most famous icon of the city.
 It was listed as a French Historical Monument in 1862.

 Uzès is locally famous for its Saturday market.
 The market offers local produce, but it also boasts textiles made in the region and many tourist delights.